prevostclementDev/FileManager/README.md

 ## SHORTCUT :

 	SHIFT + B : return to next file.
-	SHIFT + C : Copy the local access, from where you are located
+	SHIFT + C : Copy the local access, from where you